rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/4-inner-data-science-loop.md

     ![model_in_bucket.png](./images/model_in_bucket.png)

-Before we deploy and test the model, let's get familiar with Model Registry UI!
+Before we deploy and test the model, let's get familiar with Model Registry!

 ## Model Registry
-You can view your registered models in OpenShift AI UI and able to deploy the model from there.
+You can view your registered models in OpenShift AI Dashboard and able to deploy the model from there.

 1. Go to `Model Registry` and make sure you are in the right Data Science Project.